gazebosim/gz-sim/tutorials/joint_controller.md

 This mode lets the user explicitly set the values of PID gains and also bounds for velocity.

-Note: This force mode is for the user who looking to manually tune PID gains for velocity control according to a specific use case (e.g. Custom models).
+**Note**: This force mode is for the user who looking to manually tune PID gains for velocity control according to a specific use case (e.g. Custom models).
 For general testing purposes, velocity mode will give the best results.

-Required parameters for both modes can be found [here](https://gazebosim.org/api/gazebo/4.5/classignition_1_1gazebo_1_1systems_1_1JointController.html#:~:text=joint%20is%20actuated.-,System%20Parameters,-%3Cjoint_name%3E%20The).
+Required parameters for both modes can be found [here](https://gazebosim.org/api/gazebo/7.0/classignition_1_1gazebo_1_1systems_1_1JointController.html#:~:text=joint%20is%20actuated.-,System%20Parameters,-%3Cjoint_name%3E%20The).

 In both the modes commanded velocity(cmd_vel) can be published or subscribed at the topic: `/model/<model_name>/joint/<joint_name>/cmd_vel` by default.